-- 1) Abut street intersections or public/civic use areas, - 2) Be adjacent to public squares, or - 3) Occupy sites that are the terminus of a street vista. - f.
-Building Design - (1) Four-Sided Design - (a) All sides of a building shall be architecturally finished with equal levels of materials and detailing.
-Blank walls void of architectural details or other variation are prohibited. - (b) Exceptions from the above standard may be granted for those areas of the building envelope that the applicant can demonstrate are not visible from adjacent development and public spaces.
+- (1) Four-Sided Design - (a) All sides of a building shall be architecturally finished with equal levels of materials and detailing.
+Blank walls void of architectural details other variation are prohibited. - (b) Exceptions from the above standard may be granted for those areas of the building envelope that the applicant can demonstrate are not visible from adjacent development and public spaces.